dfelinto/blender-manual/manual/editors/file_browser.rst

 Main Region
 -----------

-The main region of the file browser acts similar to the file browser built into you operating system.
+The main region of the File Browser acts similar to the file browser built into you operating system.
 The region contains an array of files, folders, or internal blend-file data in a grid or list of items.
 You can `navigate <Navigating>`_, `select <Selecting>`_,
 and `edit <Editing>`_ these items just as you would in your operating system's file browser.